Japan succession race kicks off, starring Abe's deputies and rival

 Ishiba has run for LDP president three times to date.
 In 2012, he took the most votes among regional party officials and supporters.
 But Abe came from behind in the vote among LDP legislators.
 Ishiba lost a rematch against Abe in 2018.

-Ishiba's faction, however, is made up of only 19 members -- one person shy of the 20 people needed to nominate a candidate for LDP leader.
-That would put Ishiba at a considerable disadvantage if the voters are mostly composed of lawmakers.
+Ishiba's faction just has 19 members -- one person shy of the 20 people needed to nominate a candidate for LDP leader.
+That would put Ishiba at a considerable disadvantage in an election that puts more weight on the votes of lawmakers than those of regular party members.

-"The biggest benefit of being a party member is the chance to elect the party leader," said Ishiba, arguing that all party members should be allowed to vote.
+"The biggest benefit of being a party member is the chance to elect the party leader," said Ishiba, arguing that all votes should carry the same weight.
 "To deny this opportunity would be akin to an act of disloyalty to party members,"

 Kishida, who is the current chair of the LDP's powerful Policy Research Council, leads the fourth-ranked LDP faction.
-If he throws his hat in the ring, this would be his first leadership campaign after passing on the chance in 2018 despite encouragement from his faction.
+If he throws his hat in the ring, this would be his first leadership campaign.

+Abe has previously mentioned Kishida as a possible successor, praising his effort as a foreign minister to realize then-U.S. President Barack Obama's visit to Hiroshima.

-Kishida will depend on support from the leading Hosoda faction, as well from the Aso faction, the second largest.
-But it remains an open question if both factions will indeed rally around him.
+But it remains an open question if enough lawmakers will rally behind him.

-For one, Kishida sits near the bottom of opinion polls, which critics say does not give him much clout in messaging.
-Among younger lawmakers, there are misgivings about Kishida being the face of the party in the run-up to the next lower house election.
+A thoughtful but perhaps not charismatic lawmaker, Kishida sits near the bottom of opinion polls, which critics say does not give him much clout in messaging.
+Younger lawmakers, in particular, have misgivings about Kishida being the face of the party in the run-up to the next lower house election.

-Suga has quickly gained traction as a likely candidate to replace Abe.
+In the absence of a clear front-runner, Suga has emerged as a possible successor.
 He has served as the cornerstone of the cabinet since Abe began his second stint as prime minister in December 2012.

-Suga also commands extensive connections to Nikai and the Komeito party, the junior coalition partner.
-Although Suga has not joined any party factions, he has received ample support from legislators unaffiliated with factions.
+A shrewd political operative, Suga also commands extensive connections within the LDP and to the Komeito party, the junior coalition partner.
+Although Suga does not belong to a party faction, many legislators unaffiliated with factions are pushing Suga for the job.

 Defense Minister Taro Kono, a member of the Aso faction, has expressed interest in the race.
 Aso at one point appeared to favor Kishida as Abe's replacement, but others in Aso's faction say such backing should go to Kono instead.

-Foreign Minister Toshimitsu Motegi, a member of the third-ranked Takeshita faction, could also join the race.
-However, the Takeshita faction was split during the LDP leader race in 2018, with members in the upper house backing Ishiba and most lower-house faction members voting for Abe.
+Foreign Minister Toshimitsu Motegi, who played the key role in U.S.-Japan trade talks as trade minister, could also join the race.

+But both Kono and Motegi are considered long shots for the job.

-Environmental Minister Shinjiro Koizumi, who has placed high in opinion polls for potential successors, has so far given no definite indication of whether he will enter the race.
+Environment Minister Shinjiro Koizumi, who has placed high in opinion polls for potential successors, has remained mum about his intentions.

 "The work of the prime minister is not something that can be done alone," said Koizumi.
-"Without the support of colleagues, there is no starting point."
+"Without the support of colleagues, I cannot get to the starting point."

 The LDP president serves three-year terms, and the election for the seat is usually held when the tenure comes to a close.
 Party officials and supporters across the country, as well as national legislators, cast votes.

 The cabinet is expected to resign en masse after the new LDP leader is elected.
-Afterwards, the election of the prime minister will be held during an extraordinary plenary session of the Diet, to be convened as soon as possible.
+Afterward, the election of the prime minister will be held during an extraordinary plenary session at both house of the Diet.

 The newly elected prime minister will immediately start assembling a cabinet and launch the new government.

-Because Abe was originally due to step down in September 2021, the first term of the new LDP leader will last until that date.
+Because Abe was originally due to step down in September 2021, the first term of the new LDP leader will last until then.

 The next prime minister will face the monumental task of managing the coronavirus pandemic and reviving the economy.
-But legislators are starting to shift toward inward-looking politicking, which could spell a return to governance centered around party factions.
+And he will have to pick up where Abe left off.